bobclements-msft/M365A-AAC-Device-Onboarding/README.md

-# Projects related to Microsoft 365 Apps for Enterprise
+# Microsoft 365 Apps for Enterprise
+Projects pertaining to M365 Apps for Enterprise